Table of Contents

-- Test using the Preview Modal to view audience members and show what these rules will do to their field's values
+- Test using the Preview changes to view audience members and show what these rules will do to their field's values.

-- The next page displays the status of this bulk database automation event.
-Since this won't have been started yet during initial creation it's mostly just an empty state page but will show that there will be a record for run history.
+- The next page displays the Status of this bulk database automation event.
+Since this will have yet to be started during initial creation, it's mostly just an empty state page but will show that there will be a record for run history.

-- Bulk clean-ups are currently in Beta for select Bullhorn customers only
+- Bulk clean-ups are available for all ATSs

-- Once the audience is built and the journey has started you cannot edit the audience or the change rules.
-If you need to do so, you'll have to create a new journey.
+- Once the audience is built and the journey has started, you cannot edit the audience or change the rules.
+If you need to do so, you must create a new journey.